tubbleWeek/f1tenth_ws/F1tenth Documenation.md

 #### ROS on Host

-The Host machine needs to have ROS2 Foxy and with it Rviz2 package.
+The Host machine needs to have ROS2 Foxy and with it Rviz2 package if you want to be able to vizualize topics.
+Otherwise you can jsut ssh into your machine without the use of ROS.

-The f1tenth_ws on the Jetson is where all of the ROS nodes are stored, most of the coding should be done through ssh.
+The f1tenth_ws on the Jetson is where all of the ROS nodes are stored, most of the coding should be done through ssh for convienence.

 ### Running F1tenth Stack